PeterChmurciak/Matlab-Pololu-VL53L0X/README.md

 ## Note

 The add-on uses continuous reading mode with 20 millisecond measure timing budget.
+That means you should not use sampling step size smaller than 0.02 seconds to prevent overrun.
 To modify the timing budget and/or add more functions to the add-on see the functions of the library it uses - [Pololu library functions](https://github.com/pololu/vl53l0x-arduino#library-reference).